benji300/joplin-persistent-layout/README.md

 - Persist the editor layout (`editor / split view / viewer`) for each note
 - Uses [special tags](#persist-layout-for-a-note)
-  - So persisted layout is synced acrros devices
+  - So persisted layout is synced across devices
   - Requires the plugin to be installed

 ## Installation